rszymkiewicz/Comparison_of_Mappers/4_Quality_Preparations_Trimmomatic.md

 Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 Trimmomatic: A flexible trimmer for Illumina Sequence Data.
 Bioinformatics, btu170.

 Trimmomatic is a command line read trimming tool developed by the Usadel lab for both single-end and paired-end sequence data.
 Our sample set contains paired-end sequences indicated by R1 (forward strand) and R2 (reverse stand).
 In our case, we will use the paired-end features for trimming our sample set.
 A python script will be used to run trimmomatic on all samples of our data set and can be found at the bottom of the page.

+Trimmomatic has two methods to to trim sequence reads:
+1. Simple Trimming
+- The adaptor sequence is compared to the read and if it matches the minimum match threshold it is removed from the read.
+2. Palindrome Trimming
+- Designed for 'reading-through' a short fragment into the adaptor sequence on the other end.
+- The forward read is clipped of the adaptor sequence however the reverse read is dropped as it provides no further information.

 Trimmomatic requires two input fastq files (forward and reverse per sample).
 There are a total of 4 output files produced by the trimmomatic paired-end feature.
 There are a total of two paired-end output files which contain the surviving paired reads output for each strand independently as well as two unpaired output files which contain the reads which were unable to match to the subsequent strand but survived the trimming process.